soda-research/vitrage/doc/source/contributor/static-config.rst

 Overview
 --------

-The static datasource allows users to integrate the **unmanaged** resources and topology into Vitrage.
+The static datasource allows users to integrate **unmanaged** resources and topology into Vitrage.
 Unmanaged means the resource, relationship or property can not be retrieved from any API or database, except static configuration file.
+The static configuration may include physical, virtual or application resources.

-This datasource is static - pre-configured in a file.
+This datasource is static.
+It is configured in a file that is being reloaded periodically, based on the configuration.
 This is sufficient in many cases where the resources and relationship is relatively unchanging.

-Static datasource suppresses the legacy static physical datasource.
-Theoretically both physical and virtual resources and relationship between them can be configured in it.

 Configure Access to Static
 --------------------------